Where Should Window and Motion Sensors be Placed?

 Motion and window sensors are basic parts of a security system in both residential and business applications.

-The expert security team at FSS Technologies has helped thousands of home and business owners keep their loved ones and property safe with these tools.
+The expert security team at FSS Technologies has helped thousands of business and property owners stay safe with these tools.

 A motion sensor allows a system to detect movement, using waves or light to determine if someone or something is in your space.
 Similarly, a window sensor is used to detect when a window is opened.
 Together, these can become your eyes when you’re not around.